cameraui/docs/cameras/camview.md

 - **Auto-arrange** packs the tiles together with no gaps.
 - **Fit aspect ratios** sizes each tile to its camera's configured aspect ratio.

+While you drag the handle, the tile's pixel size shows in its top left corner.
+Tiles stay where you drop them, and each one has a faint outline so you can see the slots.

 Select **Done** when you're finished.
-On phones the cameras sit in one column, so Rearrange only changes their order, and resizing and the two helpers aren't available there.
+On phones the cameras sit in one column, so Rearrange only changes their order, and resizing and the rearrange helpers aren't available there.
 A view itself is saved to your account.
 The arrangement is kept in the browser you made it in, and phones and computers keep their own, so a grid tuned for your desktop stays tidy on mobile. **Edit** and **Delete** for a view are in the top bar.

+## Fit the picture to the card

+Cameras rarely match the shape of their tile, so a wide stream in a tall slot leaves black bars.
+In **Rearrange**, the **Picture in the card** button offers three choices:

+- **Keep aspect ratio** shows the whole picture and lives with the bars.
+This is the default.
+- **Crop to fit** fills the card and cuts off the edges.
+- **Stretch to fit** fills the card and distorts the picture.

+The choice is saved with the view, so it follows your account to every device, and it applies to live and to playback.
+Expanding a tile, fullscreen and zoom always show the whole picture again.
+The button is on computers only, but a view keeps the fit you picked there when you open it on a phone.

 ## Control all cameras at once